Last updated: April 23, 2026

 The Starman connection (1984)

 Parts of the 1984 science-fiction film Starman (directed by John Carpenter, starring Jeff Bridges and Karen Allen) were filmed in the Powells Crossroads area.
-The film's "Crater Lake", the body of water near which Karen Allen's character lives, is a real lake in nearby Prentice Cooper State Forest.
+The opening crash sequence was shot at Prentice Cooper State Forest, and the film's “Crater Lake” is a two-acre lake built for the production by the Tennessee Division of Forestry next to the crash-scene location.

 Landmarks